harvidsen/teach/pynix/README.md

 ## Editable mode
 - Now if we refactor our package and want to change our motivational message.
 It doesn't change?
 - Use shellHook to "install" package in "editable mode"

+## Use a build helper like a sane person
+- Init pyproject.toml with uv
+- buildPythonPackage
+  - How they do it in nixpkgs

+## Pytest and flake checks

+## pyproject-nix

+## uv2nix